Researchers fear it may be too late to save J50, the ailing baby killer whale

 There also was no update on Tahlequah, J35, the mother orca carrying her dead calf.
 That sad sight ignited world interest in the state of the whales.

-Tahlequah was last seen Thursday carrying the dead calf for a 10th day.
+Tahlequah was last seen August 2nd carrying her dead calf for a 10th straight day.
 But she has not been seen since.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.